mentalmove/SudokuGenerator/README.md

 	}
 }
 ```
+&nbsp;

+Original indices on the left, possible randomised version on the right:
 ```
  -------------------                                     -------------------
 |  0 :  1 |  4 :  5 |                                   |  0 :  2 |  7 :  5 |